 What is a cordless clothes iron?

-Cordless clothes irons are designed to be a more convenient alternative to the traditional cabled option.
+Cordless clothes irons are exactly what you think they are – a traditional clothes iron, just without the cord – and are designed to be a more convenient alternative to traditional cabled options.
 They’re aimed to reduce the chances of the cord snagging on material and removes the need to iron at awkward angles.
 Each cordless iron comes with a base, typically with a long cable, which you can use to recharge the appliance.
-The charging time is usually between 5-10 seconds, although it can take up to 30 seconds.
-Depending on the model, you can get up two minutes of continuous ironing before it needs to return to the docking station.
-Certain cordless irons like the Kogan 2200W Cordless Iron can also be used as a traditional iron, so you can connect the plug for continuous use.
+Some models also have the option to use them traditionally by plugging in the cord for continuous use if it runs out of charge.

 Who sells cordless clothes irons in Australia?